Eve-Sama/custom-DOM-style/checklist.md

  - delete duplicate style of css
  - read setted css when select same element
  - do not set dom's css, should override style
+ - reorgnize files strctrue so that telling content and injection